 Thailand and Malaysia have been on the list for many years.
-The Philippines, however, is becoming a strong contender.
-The government is attracting East Asian retirees with its great weather and a welcoming environment.
+The Philippines, however, is just recently becoming a strong contender.
+The government is attracting East Asian retirees with its great weather and welcoming environment.

 Philippines to Double Number of Retirees by 2020

-Recognizing that other countries are ahead, authorities are taking steps to ensure the Philippines catches up to them.
+Recognizing that other places are ahead, authorities are taking steps to ensure the Philippines catches up to them.

-Following the footsteps of Thailand and Malaysia, the Philippines is targeting wealthy East Asian retirees.
-The nation offers them ample sunshine, low costs of living, soft wealth barriers, low pension retirements, and a young minimum age of just 35 to apply for a retirement visa.
+Following the footsteps of Thailand and Malaysia, the Philippines is targeting wealthy Asian retirees.
+The nation offers them ample sunshine, low costs of living, soft wealth barriers, low pension requirements, along with minimum age of just 35 to apply for a retirement visa.

-The majority of the retirees in the Philippines come from East Asian countries such as China, Japan, Korea, and Taiwan.
+A majority of retirees in the Philippines come from East Asian countries such as China, Japan, Korea, and Taiwan.
 They have intentions of finding a more welcoming environment to live on their pensions.
-Though the population of retirees is still small, it’s growing fast.
-The government’s goal is for their number to double in less than 5 years.

-There are just a little more than 42,000 foreigners enrolled in the national retirement plan – less than a tenth of a percent of the total population.
-The Philippine Retirement Authority (PRA) is looking to expand its workforce to double the number of foreign retirees by 2020.
+There are only a little more than 42,000 foreigners enrolled in the national retirement plan – less than a tenth of a percent of the total population.
+The Philippine Retirement Authority (PRA) wants to expand their workforce and double the number of foreign retirees by 2020.

 Economic Impacts Will be Realized

-Two of the top industries reaping benefits from more retirees are the healthcare and real estate sector.
-Many of the largest healthcare providers in the Philippines are upgrading their facilities and training employees to capture the fast growing market of East Asian retirees.
+Two top industries reaping benefits from more retirees are the healthcare and real estate sectors.
+Many large healthcare providers in the Philippines are upgrading facilities and training employees to capture the fast growing market of East Asian retirees.

-Likewise, property developers in the Philippines are trying to get in on the opportunity.
-A couple real estate developers in the Philippines are already moving forward.
-Projects are often on peaceful beaches and have amenities familiar to foreign retirees from East Asia such as Japanese toilets.
+Likewise, property developers in the Philippines are getting in on the opportunity.
+Projects are often on peaceful beaches and have amenities familiar to foreign retirees from East Asia, such as Japanese toilets.

-The move to build beach homes which are up to the standards of expats directly corresponds to retirees’ desire for a slow life.
+A move to build beach homes which are up to expat standards directly corresponds to retirees’ desire for a slow life.

-The Philippines will continue to climb the ranks of the best place to retire in Asia because of its rapid economic development.
-This will improve the quality of life for not just for foreigners retiring in the Philippines, but also for locals.
+The Philippines will continue climbing the ranks of the best place to retire in Asia because of its rapid economic development.
+Further progress will improve quality of life for not just foreigners retiring in the Philippines, but also among locals.